-These are just a sample of the micro-seminars available to you during Welcome Week.
-Micro-seminars are just that – mini-workshops or small-group sessions that highlight a special topic in a short time.
-Limited to just two 90-minute blocks, these seminars are designed to give you the chance to meet one faculty member in an informal setting and engage in an academic environment before regular classes begin.
+Micro-seminars are mini-workshops or small-group sessions that highlight a specialized topic in a short time.
+Limited to two 90-minute sessions, these seminars are designed to give you the chance to meet one faculty member in an informal setting and engage in an academic environment before regular classes begin.
 Attendance for most seminars is limited to just 20 students to ensure thoughtful discussion and the opportunity to meet peers with similar interests.

-Faculty from across the schools and disciplines at USC are leading a micro-seminar.
-While you may want to attend a seminar that jump-starts your major studies, you are not required to sign-up for a micro-seminar based on your major.
+Faculty from across all schools and disciplines at USC are leading a micro-seminar.
+While you may attend a seminar that jump-starts your fields of study, you are not required to sign up for a seminar based on your major.
 This is learning for the sake of learning, so there is no required homework or grading.
 Some faculty may suggest short readings in advance to add to your understanding of the topic.

-All micro-seminars are scheduled for two parts during Welcome Week 2016:
+All micro-seminars are scheduled for two parts during Welcome Week 2019:

-- Thursday, August 18, 2:30 – 4:00 pm
+- Part 1: Thursday, August 22 from 2:30 – 4:00 pm

-- Friday, August 19, 10:00 – 11:30 am
+- Part 2: Friday, August 23, from 10:00 – 11:30 am

 - Part 2 is a continuation of Part 1 – same professor, topic, and peers.

 Remember to also visit the USC Welcome Week website, where you can plan your complete Welcome Week schedule.